-10/8/3 It is understood that records of work rule violations which did not involve criminal violations will be removed from the employee's personnel file(s) at the request of the employee if there are no other violations within twelve (12) months after the violation.
+10/68/3 Pursuant to s.
+230.06(4), Wis.
+Stats., letters of discipline shall be filed in the employee's personnel file and may not be removed unless ordered by a court or by the appointing authority, administrator or commission during the grievance process under s.
+230.445, Wis.
+Stats.
+Pursuant to a settlement agreement, or by other legal action.
+It is understood that records of work rule violations which did not involve criminal violations will be removed from the employee's personnel file(s) at the request of the employee if there are no other violations within twelve (12) months after the violation.
 If the material is not removed from the file as provided in this Section, it will not be used for the purpose of constituting a step in levels of progressive discipline.